William Augustine Morgan

 William Augustine Morgan (March 30, 1831 – February 14, 1899) was a Virginia planter from Shepherdstown who became a Confederate States Army cavalry officer throughout the American Civil War, then represented Jefferson County at the West Virginia Constitutional Convention of 1872 and served as the county's deputy sheriff for 26 years.

 Early and family life

-Morgan was born on March 31, 1831, near Mount Vernon in Fairfax County, Virginia to Mary J. Morgan (1800–1865) and her husband Jacob Morgan (1781-1855) of Jefferson County.
+Morgan was born on March 31, 1831, near Mount Vernon in Fairfax County, Virginia.
 The family moved to Jefferson County in 1837.
 He was descended from the First Families of Virginia, his great-grandfather Daniel Morgan having famously lead an infantry company from Western Virginia to Boston, Massachusetts in 1775 on what was locally called the "Bee-Line March," to assist patriots during the American Revolutionary War.

 On December 20, 1854, William A. Morgan married Anna Jaquelin Smith, daughter of Col. Austin C. Smith.
 They would have at least four sons and three daughters: Augustus C. Morgan (b.
 1856), Mary A. Morgan (b.
 1858), Bettie M. Morgan (b.
 1860), Anna J. Morgan (b.
 1862), William A. Morgan (b.
 1867) and Dr. Daniel Morgan (b.
 1869, who joined the U.S. Navy) and Archibald M. Morgan (who would join the 2nd West Virginia Regiment).